uprev-mrt/example-esp32-gatt-standalone/README.rst

 This is an example project demonstrating the use the the ``mrt-ble`` tool to create a gatt server on the ESP32 platform. ``Standalone`` refers to the fact that the project does not actually use the ``MrT`` framework.
 The ``mrt-ble`` utility just pulls the necessary adapter files into the project.

-The project is broken into n steps, and in the repository there is a commit for each step of the process to reference.
+The project is broken into 4 steps, and in the repository there is a commit for each step of the process to reference.

 .. note: while this can be done in any IDE you prefer, some of notes in the walkthrough assume the project is opened in VS Code.